fernando-mc/redmondpython.com/content/lectures/onboarding.md

 1. Open a terminal or command prompt.
     - WIN: Start Menu > Command Prompt.
     - MAC/LIN: Application > Terminal.
 2. Type `python` and hit **ENTER**.
 Do you see something like this?
-It means you have Python installed on your computer.
+It means you have Python 3 installed on your computer.
     ```bash
     Python 3.6.4 (default, Jan  3 2018, 12:27:09)
     [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.39.2)] on darwin
     Type "help", "copyright", "credits" or "license" for more information.
     >>>
     ```
 If you get an error, you probably need to install Python.
-Note that you may have Python 2 installed, in which case you'll want to install Python 3.
+Note that you may have Python 2 installed (it will say `Python 2.x.x`), in which case you'll want to install Python 3.

 See the following pages for platform-specific instructions on installing Python:

 - [Windows](/setupwindows)
 - [MacOS](/setupmac/)